 About this course

-Explore the forces that are reshaping populations and societies in the 21st century and understand their effects.
+On this BSc Population and Geography degree you'll explore the effects of changing populations and societies in the 21st century.
 You’ll look at population and geography across the developed and developing world.
-The skills you'll learn will allow you to pursue careers such as population analyst, regional planner or social researcher.
+These skills will allow you to pursue careers such as population analyst, regional planner or social researcher.
 The programme responds to employers’ increasing demand for quantitative skills.

 This course covers how human populations change and the causes and consequences of these changes.
 Topics you'll cover include migration, population growth, global health, inequality, and globalisation.

 You'll learn from experts with international research experience..
 There is also an opportunity for you to apply your knowledge on a field trip.
 In previous trips, students have visited research institutes in Ghana, India and South Africa.
 You’ll collect data and observe population issues first hand.

 examine what population policies aim to do and how successful they are

 study global and regional issues, from reproductive health, Aids and poverty to globalisation and climate change

 carry out a piece of individual research on an area of your choice

 This course is based at Highfield, Southampton.